 I did exactly that, I rolled my IRA into my personal Vanguard because I wanted to have greater control over which funds to invest in.

-About 2 years after doing so, I received a letter from SCPMG saying that I performed an unauthorized transaction.
+About 2 years after doing so, I received a letter from SCPMG saying that I had performed an unauthorized transaction.
 I wasn’t able to roll the Keogh over unless I had spent 15 years at SCPMG.
 They went on to say some other garbage in the letter which wasn’t accurate.

 Sure, I could contest this, write a letter to the IRS and battle it over the next 2-5 years.
 The problem is that the IRS has complete dictatorship over such decisions, and they will follow the path of least resistance.
 With the tax code getting more and more complicated, I’m not sure if I can blame them as congress battles tax laws day in and day out.